ser-rse-bridge/mapping-of-terms/_terms/00-TEMPLATE.md

     - ref1
     - ref2

-# Date of last review by the editorial board
+# Date of last review by the editorial board (YYYY-MM-DD)
-last_reviewed: 1970-01-01
+last_reviewed:
 ---
 Container for everything worth discussing about this fundamental, e.g.,